melexis/machine-event-simulator/README.md

 ## how to run

-From your favorite IDE (like intellij), just run the class GeneratorMain with following arguments:
+From your favorite IDE (like intellij), just run the class GeneratorMain with following arguments (or run the uberjar created in *generator/target*):

     tcp://localhost:61616 machine.event 10 150

 This will connect to local activemq server you started and generator on queue machine.event 10 messages with random timing between each of few seconds that simulates the normal load expected on production for 150 machines given as parameter (which is roughly the amount of running machines on our production floor).

-If add debug at end of command then it will consume the produced message (to confirm setup is working fine):
+If debug is added at the end of command then it will consume the produced message (to confirm setup is working fine):

     tcp://localhost:61616 machine.event 10 150 debug